OpenZeppelin/nile/README.md

 ### `compile`

 Compile Cairo contracts.
-Compilation articacts are written into the `artifacts/` directory.
+Compilation artifacts are written into the `artifacts/` directory.

 ```sh
 nile compile # compiles all contracts under contracts/